trimble-oss/trimble-id-sdk-docs-for-net/README.md

 ### Configure Trimble Identity

+> **NOTE:**
+>
+> If you do not have access to the Trimble Developer Console, please work with a Trimble partner to get onboarded on to the [Trimble Developer Console](https://console.trimble.com/).

 Create a new application in the [Trimble Developer Console](https://console.trimble.com/) portal and configure the following settings:

 To register your application in Trimble Developer Console: